avollkopf/iSpindel-TCP-Server/INSTALL_en.md

 Install the apache server if it is not already installed on your system:

 	sudo apt-get install apache2

+You also might need to install php as this is not automtically installed on recent images:

+	sudo apt-get install php7.4 libapache2-mod-php7.4 php7.4-mbstring php7.4-mysql php7.4-curl php7.4-gd php7.4-zip -y

 I am using MariaDB on my system.
 To install mariadb 10.5 you need to add the repo to the system: